 Namesti Miru (5 minutes by car or metro from our hotel Alcron)

 20. 11.
 2019–24.
 12. 2019, 10 AM-7 PM

-This is a smaller Christmas market to satisfy visitors who want to enjoy a more cozy, relaxed, and local Christmas atmosphere.
-This is a great place to buy Christmas gifts: typical Czech hand-painted Christmas decorations; hand-knitted, woolen, hats and scarves; Czech honey or gingerbread.
-Plus, you can taste Czech mulled wine—a regional Christmas tradition— and, sweet and savory Christmas dishes.
-Namesti Miri (the Square of Peace) also features a beautiful neo-Gothic Roman Catholic church, St. Ludmila, which holds Rorate Masses (traditional Advent services) throughout the season.
+This is a smaller Prague Christmas market to satisfy visitors who want to enjoy a cozier, more relaxed, and local Christmas atmosphere.
+This is a great place to buy Christmas gifts: particularly typical Czech hand-painted Christmas decorations; hand-knitted, woolen, hats and scarves; Czech honey or gingerbread.
+Additionally, you can taste Czech mulled wine—a regional Christmas tradition— and sweet and savory Christmas dishes.
+Namesti Miru (the Square of Peace) also features a beautiful neo-Gothic Roman Catholic church, St. Ludmila, which holds Rorate Masses (traditional Advent services) throughout the season.

-Just a short walk from Náměstí Míru, don’t forget to visit the small local Christmas market found at Tylovo Namesti, which—despite its small size—will amaze you with its amazing light decorations and wide and varied offer of local Christmas goods, such as mistletoe, Advent wreaths, nativity scenes, Christmas decorations, and other local handicrafts.
+Just a short walk from Náměstí Míru, don’t forget to visit the small local Christmas market found at Tylovo Namesti.
+Despite its small size, it will amaze you with its breathtaking light decorations and wide and varied offer of local Christmas goods, such as mistletoe, Advent wreaths, nativity scenes, Christmas decorations, and other local handicrafts.

-Visit our luxury hotel in Prague during the Christmas holidays.
+Visit our luxury hotel during the holidays.
 Not only is there is a lot to choose from in our Christmas offer, but you can also look forward to enjoying the fragrant and delicious Alcron Be Merry Welder from our BeBop Bar.

-We look forward to welcoming you and sharing the holiday together.
+We look forward to welcoming you and sharing the Christmas in Prague together.